-If Fido's barking in his crate overnight, you may want to buy my e-book, Puppy Sleep Training - The Exhausted Puppy Owner's Nighttime Survival Guide HERE, so you can learn everything you need to know to help your pup quiet and comfortable overnight.
+If your puppy is barking in his crate overnight, you may want to buy my e-book, Puppy Sleep Training - The Exhausted Puppy Owner's Nighttime Survival Guide HERE, so you can learn everything you need to know to help your pup quiet and comfortable overnight.

 Be Sure Fido's on a Reasonable Schedule